CPunch/GavelScript/README.md

 ```

 ## Functions
-> NOTICE: Due to some stack limitations, you CANNOT pass more than *255-ish arguments to a C Function*, and *127-ish o a Gavel Function!* Sorry!
+> NOTICE: Due to some stack limitations, you CANNOT pass more than *255-ish arguments to a C Function*, and *127-ish to a Gavel Function!* Sorry!
 This will probably change in the future.

 This lets you call other chunks of code.
 There are 2 main types of functions in GavelScript